 Now are you ready?

-Are you ready to become educated and empowered, and get your life back?
+Are you ready to learn how to work more effectively with your healthcare team, better manage your afib, and get your life back?

 Yes, Mellanie!
 I’m ready.
-I’d like to purchase access to the recordings of the 2024 Get in Rhythm.
+Reserve my spot at the 2025 Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference.

-Our dedicated livestrem host, Eliz Greene, interviews our sponsors.
-Those conversations are included in the recordings so you can get more details about the content delivered during the faculty presentations.
+Visit with conference sponsors, so you can get answers about the content delivered during the faculty presentations.

 Attendee Forum